 - Gargle with warm salt water.

-Recent outbreaks of the mumps have reinforced the importance of having all children vaccinated.
+Recent outbreaks of the mumps have supported the importance of having all children vaccinated.

 Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.